ckessler2/SAIV_2025_Alsomitra/README.md

 (24/7/25) - I am aware this repo is terribly disorganised, and will work on tidying it up asap.
 In the longer term I plan to format it into a VNN-COMP benchmark for future competitions

+# Overview
 **System requirements**
-- MATLAB - for system simulation, and reachability compuation (CORA)
+- MATLAB r2024a - for system simulation, and reachability compuation (CORA v2025.1.0)
-- Python - for NN training, and onnx manipulation
+- Python 3.9 - for NN training, and onnx manipulation
 - Vehicle/Marabou - for NN verification

 **MATLAB scripts:**